 …. myself and other people.

-Given this aim toward Getting On With (GOW), then changes to these common life positions might be needed:
+Pursuing this aim of Getting On With (GOW), changes one other life position:

 I’m not OK and You’re OK with its tendency to …

 …. toward acceptance of ourself and others through ….